alextobias/alextobias.github.io/_NOTES.md

 - Config file for settings that affect the entire blog site - the stuff here should be values that we intend to set up once and rarely edit
 - *NOT* reloaded automatically under `bundle exec jekyll serve`; must restart server process

+## assets/css/style.scss
+- This file is for overriding the default theme css

 ## Gemfile & Gemfile.lock
 - `Gemfile` and `Gemfile.lock` seem to be analogous to npm's `package.json` and `package-lock.json` respectively.